The opioid epidemic continues to grow nationwide.

 “ICD codes, like many medical documentation requirements, are not designed for promoting good clinical care.
 Their primary role is to support billing, payments, and other administrative needs.
 This means they aren’t a good way to measure quality of clinical care,” said Dr. Erin E. Krebs, Women’s Health Medical director, Minneapolis VA Health Care System.

 Dr. Andrew Kolodny, co-director of Opioid Policy Research at the Heller School for Social Policy and Management at Brandeis University, similarly told Healthline “It’s just very difficult to know for certain what they found because they didn’t look at a chart, they looked at a medical claim.”

 Still, Kolodny found the study to be compelling in other ways.
 Referring to the extraordinarily low number of opioid prescriptions for cancer-related pain, he said: “I think it sheds light on opioid prescribing patterns in the United States, that in other words, only a small percentage of patients receiving opioids have a condition for which the opioids might be appropriate, like cancer.”

-Although opioids are prescribed widely for a variety of conditions, recent research has called their effectiveness into questions for chronic pain conditions, particularly in light of the increased dangers posed by the drugs on patients.
+Although opioids are prescribed widely for a variety of conditions, for chronic pain conditions, particularly in light of the increased dangers posed by the drugs on patients.